hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 slowly decays.
 Decadence seizes everything in this life.
 It is only when everything, even love, fails, that, with a flash, man finds out how vain, how dream-like is this world.
-Then he catches a glimpse of Vairâgya (renunciation), catches a glimpse of the Beyond.
+Then he catches a glimpse of Vairāgya (renunciation), catches a glimpse of the Beyond.
 It is only by giving up this world that the other comes; never through holding on to this one.
 Never yet was there a great soul who had not to reject sense-pleasures and enjoyments to acquire his greatness.
 The cause of